windicss/docs/features/important-prefix.md

 # Important Prefix

-You can prefix any utility classes with `!` to make them as `!important`.
-This could be very useful when you want to override previous styling rules for that specific property.
+You can prefix any utility classes with `!` to set them as `!important`.
+This could be very useful when you want to override previous styling rules for a specific property.

 ```css
 !text-green-300